How to Design a SaaS Application: A Step-by-Step Guide

 Now that you have gathered information from the audience, you know what causes them pain or what they want.
 Use this pain statement to create a viable solution.
 But are you sure they are looking for this?
 It will be better to be affirmative about what you are making.

-One effective and safe way is to create a minimum viable product (MVP).
+One effective and safe way is to create an MVP in business.

 But before that, you can use some methods and online tools for validating the pain statement.